.local: mDNS implementations

 RFC 6762 was authored by Apple Inc. employees Stuart Cheshire and Marc Krochmal, and Apple's Bonjour zeroconf networking software implements mDNS.
-That service will automatically resolve the private IP addresses of link-local Macintosh computers running MacOS and mobile devices running iOS if .local is appended to their hostnames.
+That service will automatically resolve the private IP addresses of link-local Macintosh computers running macOS and mobile devices running iOS if .local is appended to their hostnames.
 In addition, Bonjour devices will use those .local hostnames when advertising services to DNS Service Discovery clients.

 Most Linux distributions also incorporate and are configured to use zeroconf.
 By default, each computer's Avahi daemon will respond to mDNS hostname.local queries, and most shell commands and application program calls that attempt to resolve such names are routed to that daemon by the default hosts: line in the Name Service Switch configuration file.
 It is also possible to configure the nss-mdns modules and Avahi to resolve hostnames with other pseudo-TLDs.

 Windows has some support for mDNS, which can be improved by installing zeroconf software available from Apple and other third parties.

 Finally, many printers and other peripheral devices also implement the mDNS protocol in order to provide simplified connections to them from computers that implement zeroconf.

 Microsoft recommendations

 The connection of Macintosh and Linux computers or zeroconf peripherals to Windows networks can be problematic if those networks include name servers that use .local as a search domain for internal devices.
+Microsoft recommends against using unregistered suffixes, such as .local.

 At one time, Microsoft at least suggested the use of .local as a pseudo-TLD for small private networks with internal DNS servers.
 For example, support article 296250 included the following option:

 However, more recent articles have cautioned or advised against such use of the .local TLD.
 Support article 300684 listed contoso.local as an example of a "best-practice Active Directory domain name", but then added:

 which would of course preclude using that or any other domain ending with .local.

 Microsoft TechNet article 708159 suggested .local for the exact opposite reason: